About Graduation Planning System (GPS)

 If I like what I see in a What If scenario, how do I initiate the changes?

-Always speak with your academic coach first.
-After consulting with your coach, you may change your academic program using the Change of Program process.
+Always speak with your academic advisor first.
+After consulting with your advisor, you may change your academic program using the Change of Program process.